gcfrxbots/IntRX/IntRX/Resources/Included Scripts/~README.txt

 Freeze - Exactly like BlockInput, but any keys being held when the script starts will be released before your input is blocked.

 SpamKey - When doing this command, users will specify a key, and that key will be spammed.
 For example, "!spamkey Space" will spam the Spacebar.
 Only one key can be spammed, so don't worry about users spamming keyboard shortcuts like Alt+F4.

-BadAim - Moves the mouse around eratically.
-Most effective in shooters and first person games, might not do too much in certain games.